kennethcarnes/power-platform-alm/README.md

-This project uses GitHub Actions and Microsoft Power Platform to automate building and deploying apps.
-There are three Dataverse environments for dev, build and prod.
-As well as a Power Apps Solution, service principal, and application user.
+This project uses GitHub Actions, an Azure AD service principal, and Power Platform Solutions to automate building, packaging, and deploying apps.
+There are three Dataverse environments for dev, build and prod, each with its own application user.
 ## Docs
 [github-actions-start.md](https://github.com/MicrosoftDocs/power-platform/blob/main/power-platform/alm/tutorials/github-actions-start.md)

+> **Note**
+> Be sure to add the application user to all three environments.

 [github-actions-build.md](https://github.com/MicrosoftDocs/power-platform/blob/main/power-platform/alm/tutorials/github-actions-build.md)